Kihumba/private-/Phase-B/Curriculum/10 - Relationship Building/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to identify, approach and comfortably build rapport with Bootcampers, Fellows, trainers, and staff members at Andela.
+Aspiring Andelans are able to identify, approach and comfortably build rapport with Bootcampers, Fellows, trainers, and staff members at Andela.
 They understand that establishing and strengthening relationships is valuable.